Saurabhkumar12-byte/Futuristic_Labs_RecipeChatbot/README.md

 - **App Overview (`app_overview.jpg`)**: Provides a general overview of the React Native application interface, showcasing various functionalities and components.

-- **Text Search (`text_search.jpg`)**: Demonstrates the text-based search feature within the app, likely showing a search input field and search results related to recipes.
+- **Text Search (`text_search.jpg`)**: Demonstrates the text-based search feature within the app, showing a search input field and search results related to recipes.

 - **Voice Search (`voice_search.jpg`)**: Illustrates the voice recognition feature of the application, allowing users to search for recipes using voice commands.

 - **Dark Mode (`dark_mode.jpg`)**: Displays the application interface in dark mode, featuring a color scheme optimized for low-light environments.

-- **Local Storage (`local_storage.jpg`)**: Likely depicts the local storage functionality of the app, indicating how data such as user preferences or favorite recipes are stored locally on the device.
+- **Local Storage (`local_storage.jpg`)**: Depicts the local storage functionality of the app, indicating how last searched recipes of the user is stored locally on the device.

 ## Overview